FIL4600 – History of Philosophy 1600-1800

-- Mandatory presence at the seminars (you must be present at least 9 out of 12 times unless you have a valid reason and can provide documentation)
+- Mandatory presence and active participation at the seminars (you must be present at least 9 out of 12 times unless you have a valid reason and can provide documentation)

 - Two short summaries of reading material with 3 questions which have to be handed in directly to the teacher ahead of the meeting where this material will be discussed

 All compulsory tuition activities must be accepted as satisfactory in order to qualify for the final exam.
 The activities are only valid for one semester.

 This is how you apply for a valid absence from compulsory activities/compulsory attendance <https://www.uio.no/english/studies/examinations/compulsory-activities/hf-oblig.html>.